Settlement and Compromise Agreements

 The advantage for the employee is that they should receive more than their strict contractual and/or statutory rights compared to a redundancy package or notice following a decision to dismiss.
 However, the employee may get less than the sum they may be entitled to after bringing a successful claim.
 Nevertheless, the employee will avoid the stress, risk and legal expense of bringing a claim and will be able to move on swiftly.

 Helix Law can draft settlement agreements for employer clients.
 We also act for employees as their independent legal adviser to ensure that they get the best possible deal.
-There are clear commercial advantages for both parties in a well-balanced compromise agreement – we can help either side to understand these advantages and allow them to reach a satisfactory conclusion.
+There are clear commercial advantages for both parties in a well-balanced settlement agreement – we can help either side to understand these advantages and allow them to reach a satisfactory conclusion.

 Book A Call Back